 Are they comfortable?

 Your first priority when looking is seeing if they are comfortable.
 This is to make sure you have no pain when moving and feel at ease when applying pressure.
+When buying the best running shoes for bunions, you need to ensure you have a wide toe box as its the extra space that allows your foot to move around in.

 Most of the time, the pain is caused due to the material of the shoe, causing friction between the inside of the shoe and your bunion rubbing against each other.
+This is more apparent if you are running barefoot in the shoes.
+I advise you wear some thick sports socks that are comfortable.

 The most important thing about running is that you can beat your goals.
 Most of my goals are set on how far I can run not how long I can last wearing an uncomfortable pair of shoes.
 I recommend you look out for any cushioning or comfort features on the product’s specifications list.